sage-code/eve/manual/structure.md

 A method is a subroutine that can receive input/output parameters and have side-effects.

 ```
-method name(parameters)
+method: name(parameters)
   -- executable region
   ...
 over
 ```

-## method name
+## Method name
 A method is extending the language with domain specific algorithms.
 It must have suggestive names so that other developers can understand its purpose.
-The method are doing something, therefore the best names for methods are verbs.
+The methods are doing something, therefore the best names for methods are verbs.

 ## Main method
 If the module is executable using "run" command, it must contain a "main" method.
 This method is executed first.
 If main method is missing then the module is a library module and can be imported in other modules but can not be executed.